samsquire/simd-accelerated-control-flow/README.md

 We number each combination of control flow for any number of if statements resulting control flow and then map it to a single number which we use a jump table to dispatch all the behaviour based on that data item.

 Imagine you have 1,000,000 records and you have 5 if statements to do over them.
 The traditional approach would be to do 1,000,000 × 5 = 5,000,000 if statements.
+This processes 1 record at a time.

-The alternative is that the 1,000,000 records are packed into a SIMDable 256 bit or 512 bit vector and we run 32 if statements at a time.
+The alternative is that the 1,000,000 records are packed into a SIMDable 256 bit or 512 bit vector and we run 32 if statements at a time assuming each field is 8 bytes for 256 bit SIMD.
 So this requires 3 SIMD instructions per if statement (CMP, ADD, SUB).
-This gives us 1,000,000 × 3 = 3,000,000 SIMD instructions That processes 32 records at time.
+This gives us 1,000,000 × 3 = 3,000,000 SIMD instructions that processes 32 records at a time.

 We do it by doing code generation for every permutation of code that a group of if statements maps to.
 This is **control flow polymorphisation**.